The Garden of Earthly Delights: Dating and provenance

 The Garden was first documented in 1517, one year after the artist's death, when Antonio de Beatis, a canon from Molfetta, Italy, described the work as part of the decoration in the town palace of the Counts of the House of Nassau in Brussels, the Nassau palace.
 The palace was a high-profile location, a house often visited by heads of state and leading court figures.
 The prominence of the painting has led some to conclude that the work was commissioned and not "solely ... a flight of the imagination".
 A description of the triptych in 1605 called it the "strawberry painting," because the fruit of the strawberry tree (madroño in Spanish) features prominently in the center panel.
 Early Spanish writers referred to the work as La Lujuria ("Lust").

 The aristocracy of the Burgundian Netherlands, influenced by the humanist movement, were the most likely collectors of Bosch's paintings, but there are few records of the location of his works in the years immediately following his death.
 It is probable that the patron of the work was Engelbrecht II of Nassau, who died in 1504, or his successor Henry III of Nassau-Breda, the governor of several of the Habsburg provinces in the Low Countries.
 De Beatis wrote in his travel journal that "there are some panels on which bizarre things have been painted.
-They represent seas, skies, woods, meadows, and many other things, such as people crawling out of a shell, others that bring forth birds, men and women, white and blacks doing various activities and poses."
+They represent seas, skies, woods, meadows, and many other things, such as people crawling out of a shell, others that bring forth birds, men and women, whites and blacks doing various activities and poses."

 Because the triptych was publicly displayed in the palace of the House of Nassau, it was visible to many, and Bosch's reputation and fame quickly spread across Europe.
 The work's popularity can be measured by the numerous surviving copies—in oil, engraving and tapestry—commissioned by wealthy patrons, as well as by the number of forgeries in circulation after his death.
 Most are of the central panel only and do not deviate from the original.
-These copies were usually painted on a much smaller scale, and they vary considerably in quality.
+These copies were usually painted on a much smaller scale and varied considerably in quality.
 Many were created a generation after Bosch, and some took the form of wall tapestries.